top of page

 Conservation & repair

-Alongside my work designing and creating contemporary designs in glass, I carry out restoration and repair work on windows that have been damaged or are simply suffering from the ravages of time.
+Alongside her work designing and creating contemporary designs in glass, Grace carries out restoration and repair work on windows that have been damaged or are simply suffering from the ravages of time.

-I provide a complete restoration service for windows of all sizes and styles.
+She provides a complete restoration service for windows of all sizes and styles.
 Services include all stages of the process: removal of the window from site; research into the window's history, materials and construction; all repair and restoration work; re-installation of the stained glass.
-Where appropriate, I can also provide detailed documentation of the work carried out.
+Where appropriate, Grace can also provide detailed documentation of the work carried out.

 Past projects have varied in scale from single glass repairs in domestic settings to windows in cathedrals.
-Below are some examples of window repairs and restoration that have carried out.
-Some of these were done during my tenure at Canterbury Cathedral Studios where I was part of a wonderful team carrying out the conservation and restoration of windows dating from the 12th Century all the way up to the 20th Century.
+Below are some examples of window repairs and restoration that she has carried out.
+Some of these were done during her tenure at Canterbury Cathedral Studios where she was part of a wonderful team, carrying out the conservation and restoration of windows dating from the 12th Century all the way up to the 20th Century.

-Prior to my career in glass, I worked in the conservation & restoration of historic buildings and interiors.
-Working for a number of prestigious companies, I took part in restoration projects on buildings ranging from historically important private homes to high profile public buildings such as The British Museum and King’s College Chapel.
-This background gave me a real understanding of historic buildings and the sympathetic use of materials.
-It has also given me considerable experience of the procedures and committees involved in undertaking works in these settings.
-I always strive to keep abreast of current ‘best practice’ and techniques of stained glass restoration, as well as the most up-to-date techniques and materials, and undertake regular research and attend conferences in the UK and across Europe.
+Prior to her career in glass, Grace worked in the conservation & restoration of historic buildings and interiors.
+Working for a number of prestigious companies, she took part in restoration projects on buildings ranging from historically important private homes to high profile public buildings such as The British Museum and King’s College Chapel.
+This background gave her a real understanding of historic buildings and the sympathetic use of materials.
+It has also given her considerable experience of the procedures and committees involved in undertaking works in these settings.
+Grace always strives to keep abreast of current ‘best practice’ and techniques of stained glass restoration, as well as the most up-to-date techniques and materials, and undertakes regular research and attend conferences in the UK and across Europe.

 Some repairs can be carried out on site, others require the careful removal of the window so that it can be worked on in the studio.
-I use the highest quality materials, replicating the original design faithfully and carefully matching the glass, paint colour and the painting technique and style used.
-For badly damaged windows, or for windows where the original glass has been lost, I undertake research, referencing other pieces by the window’s creator and designer, and other historical documentation, to recreate the original design as accurately as possible.
-You can see an step-by-step example of my recreation of a badly damaged antique window, ‘The Nativity’ from St. Anne’s Church, here…
+Grace uses the highest quality materials, replicating the original design faithfully and carefully matching the glass, paint colour and the painting technique and style used.
+For badly damaged windows, or for windows where the original glass has been lost, she undertakes research, referencing other pieces by the window’s creator and designer, and other historical documentation, to recreate the original design as accurately as possible.
+You can see an step-by-step example of her recreation of a badly damaged antique window, ‘The Nativity’ from St. Anne’s Church, here…

-I am happy to provide free initial advice on how to proceed with your repair/restoration project, and to give you an idea of the cost, so if you have a damaged window that requires restoration or replacement, contact me here
+Grace is happy to provide free initial advice on how to proceed with your repair/restoration project, and to give you an idea of the cost, so if you have a damaged window that requires restoration or replacement, contact Grace here

 44edaefe-14e7-4de1-be37-8ce15c1c1aaf.jpg